solidi/writing/23-do-great-at-working-remotely.md

 **Find a particular place in the home.** Having a different space in the house is vital as a dedicated place to work.
 Preferably a room with a door is best.
 However, this is a luxury for many.
 So carve an area that is work only.

 **Equipment does matter.** Having a fast computer and a reliable internet connection is vital.
 And the accessories are also crucial.
 Having noise-canceling headphones helps to reduce distractions.
-For those that want to go further, a separate boom stand and professional mic to improve the presence of audio-video conferences can be amazing.
+For those that want to go further, buy a professional mic and a boom stand to improve presence of quality in audio-video conferences.

 **Standing up is essential.** There is a reason why standup desks are pedantic in the [software industry](https://medium.com/gitconnected/be-amazing-in-your-new-engineering-role-2fe005cf3e0).
 They do matter.
 While many do not have one at home, it will be a good investment.
 Regardless, it is essential to switch between sitting down and standing up when working.
 Do this frequently, like at the office.